ajuzajay/Learning-2025/day1/README.md

       docker login  <-- It will prompt you to enter your username and password.

-3. docker build -t ajayjohn100/bootcampday1:v1 --platform=linux/amd64 .  <--- ajayjohn=<docker name> and which repo we are pushing that is <bootcampday1>
+3. docker build -t ajayjohn100/bootcampday1:v1 --platform=linux/amd64 .  <--- ajayjohn=<docker name> and where we are pushing that image is docker repo ---> <bootcampday1>

 4. if we are not given proper repo name we can't push image to docker. for that we need to change name of the image using the below command

 docker tag <source image:tag> <dockerrepo.tag>

-docker tag 123b3jcj32:v1 ajayjohn100/bootcampday1:v1
+docker tag 123b3jcj32:v1 ajayjohn100/bootcampday1:v1 ----v1 --> tag number

 5. now we can push the docker image